Close Menu

 Why is treating our neighbor well given so much importance in Islam?

 Firstly, know that Islam doesn’t just consider your neighbor the person who lives next to you.
 According to scholars, a neighbor in Islam can be anyone within a radius of 40 houses from your own.
 That’s quite a wide net, isn’t it?
-It shows us that our responsibility isn’t limited to a single household or person—we’re meant to create a network of goodwill that extends far and wide to people around us and the community.
+It shows us that our responsibility isn’t limited to a single household or person—we’re meant to create a network of goodwill that extends far and wide to people around the community and us.

 So in a hadith, the Prophet Muhammad (PBUH) said: